JoshQuake/BlenderTools/README.md

 1. Click `Apply`.

 You will now get an email notification everytime there is a new version of an addon released.

-## Support Me on Kofi
-If you have a few loonies or toonies laying around and would like to support my efforts, may I please have a CoffeeCrisp? 😊

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/E1E3VWL1V)